Ocawesome101/oc-ulos/README.txt

 Make sure to clone with `--recursive`, since the repository has submodules.

 To build, just run `./build` from the repository root.
+Output will be placed in `out`.